Summer Quarter Global Business Perspectives IDIS 3695

 Description and Objectives

-- Understand the historical, socio-political, financial, and cultural aspects of Spain, relevant to conducting business in Panama.
+- Understand the historical, socio-political, financial, and cultural aspects of Argentina, relevant to conducting business in Buenos Aires.

-- Identify unique aspects of business with and in Panama, including the impact of the government policies, socio-economic concerns, and cultural influences on business decisions.
+- Identify unique aspects of business with and in Buenos Aires, including the impact of the government policies, socio-economic concerns, and cultural influences on business decisions.

-- Compare and contrast the social, legal, and political aspects of the business environment in Panama with the business environment in the U.S.
+- Compare and contrast the social, legal, and political aspects of the business environment in Buenos Aires with the business environment in the U.S.

-- Identify and evaluate the challenges for doing business in Panama as a U.S. national.
+- Identify and evaluate the challenges for doing business in Argentina as a U.S. national.

-- Analyze how the institutions of international trade, investment, and financing impact corporate strategy, structure, and operations within Panama.
+- Analyze how the institutions of international trade, investment, and financing impact corporate strategy, structure, and operations within Argentina.